commonphp/service-management/README.md

 - [**Service Container**](https://github.com/commonphp/di/blob/master/examples/service-container.php): Demonstrates how to pass a service container to services, providing them with a way to request other services (see `examples/service-container.php`).

 - [**Service Providers**](https://github.com/commonphp/di/blob/master/examples/service-providers.php): Demonstrates how to create and register a custom service provider for providing instances of a service (see `examples/service-providers.php`).

+- [**Bootstrapping Services**](https://github.com/commonphp/di/blob/master/examples/bootstrapping.php): Demonstrates how to create and use services that implement the BootstrapperContract (see `examples/bootstrapping.php`).

 ## Contributing